LGN520/farreach-public/ae_instructions.md

 ### 4.4 Impact of Key Populairty Changes

+- **Pre-requisite: code is compiled with disabling server rotation.**
 - Under main client (dl11), for `scripts/exps/run_exp_dynamic.sh`:
 	- You can keep a part of methods in `exp7_method_list` to save time (default value is `"farreach" "nocache" "netcache"`).
 	- You can keep a part of workloads in `exp7_dynamic_rule_list` to save time (default value is `"hotin" "hotout" "random" "stable"`).